erickbytes/lofipython/content/blog/askkevinparker-com-my-first-web-app-other-notes.rst

 :slug: askkevinparker-com-my-first-web-app-other-notes
 :status: published

+**My First App is Live!**

+Try it out here: `tameimpala.pythonanywhere.com <http://tameimpala.pythonanywhere.com>`__

+**What It Does**

-**My app is alive.** Ask it a question, and it queries a database of Tame Impala lyrics and pulls a response line from the lyrics based on which words match up.
+Ask it a question, and it queries a database of Tame Impala lyrics and pulls a response line from the lyrics based on which words match up.
 Kevin Parker is the frontman of the band.

-**Try out my web2py app at** `tameimpala.pythonanywhere.com <http://tameimpala.pythonanywhere.com>`__
+**Evergreen Traffic**

 When I first published the app in 2016, per Google Analytics it had 50 sessions from Google and over 200 page views in 10 different countries after a few weeks.
-In April 2025, the app received 6,749 visits in traffic according to pythonanywhere.
+In April 2025, the app received nearly 500 visits in traffic according to pythonanywhere.
+Not too shabby from solely evergreen visits and with no promotion.

 **SSL Certificates / Start SSL / PythonAnywhere"**

 An SSL certificate is required for the domain by PythonAnywhere to control the Admin page and set up your app.
 You don't need this if your domain is "username.pythonanywhere.com".